adaly/cSplotch/README.md

 Each sample (i.e. count file) has its own row in the metadata table.
 The columns ``Level 1``, ``Count file``, and  ``Annotation file`` are mandatory.
 The column ``Level 2`` is mandatory when using the two-level model.
 Whereas, the columns ``Level 2`` and ``Level 3`` are mandatory when using the three-level model.
 The columns ``Level 1``, ``Level 2``, and ``Level 3`` define how the samples are analyzed using the linear multilevel model.

+#### Visium metadata
-Visium data **requires an additional column**, "Spaceranger output", that points to the spaceranger output directory associated with each sample.
+Visium data requires an **additional column, "Spaceranger output"**, that points to the spaceranger output directory associated with each sample.

+#### Compositional metatada
+Deconvolutional analysis requires an **additional column, "Composition file"**, that points to the [cell type composition file](#annotation-of-cell-types) associated with each sample.

 The user can include additional columns at their own discretion.
 For instance, we will use the column ``Image file`` in [Tutorial.ipynb](Tutorial.ipynb).